Shaffaan/ShaffansGYM/README.md

 # Shaffans Gym
-Complete web application created from scratch
+Complete web application designed and created from scratch

+Allows you to search up exercises and displays youtube videos to help you with the exercise

+Website uses two APIS

+1)ExerciseDB API By Justin Mozley
+2) Youtube Search and Download API

 Website is hosted at https://shaffaansgym.netlify.app/